KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

 ## Evaluation Limitations

-This repository reproduces the complete retrieval pipeline developed for the competition.
+This repository contains the complete end-to-end pipeline developed for Viettel AI Race – Track 2.
 However, reproducing the official evaluation results is not possible because several aspects of the evaluation protocol were not publicly specified.

 ### Ontology Versions